 Further contributing to the recognition of excellence was IP Top, the yearly award for the best in European Interactive Content created in 1998.

 Norbert is the owner of CATCHUP!
 Communications AG, a small and efficient interactive media and content development think tank and consultancy which was founded, in 1992, with offices in Zurich and Berlin.
 Norbert gets engaged as strategic adviser, concept developer and enabler.
 The company provides also research and input for the likes of FIFA Marketing, Neue Zürcher Zeitung, Swiss Teletext or Otto Versand.
 Since 2004 Norbert represents the Canadian company CityXpress Corp. in the German speaking markets Germany, Austria and Switzerland and has build an extensive newspaper client list.
 The Xpress Newspaper Auction has proven to be an excellent print/online product and represents as much a strategic move as a solid source of incremental income.
-Since 2012 he is providing newspaper clients with ADONews, a Swedish mobile advertising solution that allows newspapers to generate revenue through their mobile sites.

 In 2001 Norbert established the Digital Collection, a digital museum, with more than 240 online news sites from around the world covering September 11.
 The site has been featured in publications like Spiegel, Wall Street Journal, Südeutsche Zeitung, USAToday, Wired, La Repubblica and dozens more.
 It has triggered school and university projects and has become part of history itself.